Skip to main content

 This Maintenance function allows the user to change the password of other Users in the system.

-If the privilege is enabled, the user can navigate to the User Maintenance function by selecting Change User Password in the Maintenance menu, and the following screen is displayed:
+If the privilege is enabled, the user can navigate to the Change User Password function by selecting Change User Password in the Maintenance menu, and the following screen is displayed:

 Select a User from the list of Users that are displayed and select OK.